Pain management: Mild pain

-Paracetamol (acetaminophen), or a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen will relieve mild pain.
+Paracetamol (acetaminophen) or a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen will relieve mild pain.

 Mild to moderate pain

-Paracetamol, an NSAID or paracetamol in a combination product with a weak opioid such as tramadol, may provide greater relief than their separate use.
-A combination of opioid with acetaminophen can be frequently used such as Percocet, Vicodin, or Norco.
+Paracetamol, an NSAID, or paracetamol in a combination product with a weak opioid such as tramadol, may provide greater relief than their separate use.
+A combination of an opioid with acetaminophen can be frequently used, such as Percocet, Vicodin, or Norco.